NancyLi0637/Cyclit.js/README.md

 ## Future Implementation

 ### Cycle Type
-I still one more cycle type to implement which is the circle cycle.
+I still have one more cycle type to implement which is the circle cycle.
 This cycle will have a circle of circles with corresponding cover and content.
 ### Cycle Interaction
 In addition to flipping and hovering, I also want to implement a dragging/reordering feature for the cycles for more